50 Best Gifts for Seniors: Things You’ve Never Thought Of

 1. Gift certificate for a favorite restaurant

-They can enjoy a wonderful meal from you, or if you’re in the area, set a date where you’ll go out for a special meal together.
+They can enjoy a wonderful meal from you, or if you’re in the area, set a date when you’ll go out for a special meal together.

 2. Gift certificate for personal services like hair styling, manicure, pedicure, or massage

-• If you’re in the area, set a date where you’ll accompany them to their appointment
+• If you’re in the area, set a date when you’ll accompany them to their appointment.

 • Some spas even offer special geriatric massage!